What is uninsured motorist coverage?

 Uninsured Motorist coverage is considered “first party” insurance.
 Like health, or perhaps disability insurance, it is your insurance.
 You pay the premiums You have a policy with your insurance company.
 Your insurance company owes you some duties of fair dealing.
 And, if a loss happens, you can look to your insurance to make you whole, to compensate you for your losses.
 This is contrasted with liability insurance, which is sometimes called third-party coverage.
 When a loss happens, you look to the liability coverage for the at-fault party for your recovery.
 Uninsured Motorist comes into play when the at-fault party has no liability insurance -or not enough coverage.

 What is the difference between uninsured motorist coverage and underinsured motorist coverage?

-Because of the way Maryland law Defines Uninsured Coverage, two situations are encompassed by the coverage.
+Because of the way Maryland law defines uninsured coverage, two situations are encompassed by the protection.
 The first is where an at-fault driver lacks any liability insurance at all.
 This is an uninsured situation.
 The second is where the at-fault party has some insurance, but the amount available is simply not enough to compensate the injured party.
 This is a somewhat common situation in Maryland, where the law requires only 30,000 in liability coverage.
 Some states require no liability coverage at all.